ucm-lbqc/moltiverse/README.md

 ## Citing

-If you use `moltiverse` in your research, please consider citing the following article:
+If you use `moltiverse` in your research, please consider citing the following preprint:

-    To be added
+    Bedoya M, Adasme-Carreño F, Peña-Martínez PA, Muñoz-Gutiérrez C, Peña-Tejo L, Márquez Montesinos JCE, et al. Moltiverse: Molecular Conformer Generation Using Enhanced Sampling Methods.
+ChemRxiv.
+2024; doi:10.26434/chemrxiv-2024-qs0pc-v2  This content is a preprint and has not been peer-reviewed.

 ## Contributing